 Lumping all CDPs into neat little groups can’t really be done; it’s much more complicated than that.
 Still, we can map out the four main types of customer data platforms and see where it leads us.

-Marketing Cloud CDPs
+Marketing cloud CDPs

 CDPs have become fashionable in recent years.
 Larger enterprise software companies — Acquia included — have built and deployed their own CDP solutions.
-The big draw, of course, is for these organizations to integrate and enhance the capabilities of existing tool sets.
+The big draw, of course, is for these organizations to integrate and enhance the capabilities of their own existing tool sets.

 Basically, if you’ve got a bunch of Adobe solutions, Adobe’s CDP plays nicely with them.
 Same goes for Salesforce, SAP, Microsoft, Oracle — you get the picture.
 These full-purpose marketing cloud CDPs are wonderfully well-rounded if you’re working in the corresponding system.
 Proprietary software is notoriously picky about not playing nicely with others (which is why open CDPs, like Acquia’s, should be top of mind).